Rumors swirl about balloons, UFOs as officials stay mum

 One of the most popular theories suggested the White House and Pentagon are using the airborne devices to divert attention from a chemical spill earlier this month in Ohio.

 That incident, caused by a train derailment, occurred several days before the most recent devices were shot down, and was covered extensively.
-Nonetheless, it remained the top subject searched on Google on Monday, showing continued public interest in the story.
+Nonetheless, the spill remained the top subject searched on Google on Monday, showing continued public interest in the story.

+China’s government apparently took notice.
+On Tuesday Chinese Foreign Ministry spokeswoman Hua Chunying tweeted a link to news coverage of the Ohio chemical leak and added #OhioChernobyl, a hashtag used in many posts that suggest the incident is being covered up.

+“Apparently some in the US take a wandering civilian balloon as a big threat while the explosive train derailment and toxic chemical leak not,” she wrote in the tweet, which racked up tens of thousands of views within hours Tuesday.

 Misleading claims about the airborne devices have also prompted violent threats, according to an analysis by the SITE Intelligence Group, a firm that tracks extremist rhetoric online.
 After the White House said earlier surveillance flights went undetected during Donald Trump’s presidency, an article circulated on far-right sites urging the execution of any Trump administration officials who may have withheld the information.